-• ensure that the complainant is fully updated at each stage of the procedure

-- liaise with staff members, headteacher, CEO, Chair of Governors, Chair of Trust or the Clerk and to ensure the smooth running of the complaints procedure

-- be aware of issues regarding:
+- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Headteacher, CEO, Chair of Governors, Chair of the Trust Board or the Clerk and to ensure the smooth running of the complaints procedure - be aware of issues regarding:

-- sharing third party information
+- o sharing third party information

 - o additional support.
 This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person

 - keep records.

-Clerk to the Governing Body / Trust Board
+Clerk to the Governing Body/Trust Board